bartcant/SmallBizID/README.md

 ## Problem Statement

-Small business owners face a mountain of paperwork and duplicated information gathering and cretification to apply for small business loan for their business.
+Small business owners face a mountain of paperwork and duplicated information gathering and certification to apply for small business loan for their business.

 As an example, the following is the official list of the documentation required as per the SBA.org:  (https://www.sba.gov/loans-grants/see-what-sba-offers/sba-loan-programs/general-small-business-loans-7a/7a-loan-application-checklist)